digital-fabric/polyphony/README.md

 To be continued...

-## Extending Rubato
+## Extending Polyphony

-Rubato was designed to ease the transition from blocking APIs and callback-based API to non-blocking, fiber-based ones.
+Polyphony was designed to ease the transition from blocking APIs and callback-based API to non-blocking, fiber-based ones.
 It is important to understand that not all blocking calls can be easily converted into non-blocking calls.
 That might be the case with Ruby gems based on C-extensions, such as database libraries.
-In that case, Rubato's built-in [thread pool](#threadpool) might be used for offloading such blocking calls.
+In that case, Polyphony's built-in [thread pool](#threadpool) might be used for offloading such blocking calls.

 ### Adapting callback-based APIs